adrvnc/countdown_until_2030/README.md

 # Countdown Until 2030

-From the current date, this application will calculate how long it will take to reach January 1st, 2030.
-The units of time are calculated by hours, days, weeks, months, and years.
+An interactive project that allows users to track the time left until 2030, including how many weeks, months, and years are left.

 ## Screenshot